There’s an art to crafting a good set list, and here are 13 set list tips to get you on the right track.

 If you have a handful of songs in “D” tuning, or in alternate tunings, it helps the flow to group these songs together to save your set from multiple re-tunings.
 At the same time, if you have five songs in a “D” tuning, playing all of them back-to-back will suck some of the life out of the latter tunes in the group, and it’s probably not the best presentation to your audience.
 Be sensible about combining similar tunings to maximize efficiency on stage without beating a sound to death.

-Avoid playing songs with similar structures back to back
+Avoid playing songs with similar structures or keys back to back

-Songs with similar instrumental arrangements, similar song structures (verse/chorus/verse/chorus/bridge/chorus/outro), or performed in the same key should typically not follow one another.
-Piling these songs on top of each other will highlight the elements that are similar, and will not turn the players or your audience on.
+Songs with similar instrumental arrangements, similar structures (verse/chorus/bridge/chorus/outro), or performed in the same key should typically not follow one another.
+Piling these songs on top of each other will highlight the elements that are similar and will not turn the players or your audience on.
 Target those songs and make an effort to space them out throughout your set.

 Determine which songs can flow into one another